SimeonHristov99/Additional_Resources/CS_Winter_20-21/Week_02 - Recursion/README.md

     (equal? (perfect?
 1) #f)

 # Task 7
-Define a predicate *inc-digits? n* that checks whether the digits of the non-negative *n* are ordered in an ascending order.
+Define a predicate *inc-digits? n* that checks whether the digits of the <strong>non-negative</strong> *n* are ordered in an ascending order.

 Test cases: